etmendz/Mendz.Data/README.md

 #### Contents
 Name | Description
 ---- | -----------
-IDbDataCreatableAsync | Defines a database data that can be created asynchronously.
+IAsyncDbDataCreatable | Defines a database data that can be created asynchronously.
-IDbDataReadableAsync | Defines a database data that can be read asynchronously.
+IAsyncDbDataReadable | Defines a database data that can be read asynchronously.
-IDbDataUpdatableAsync | Defines a database data that can be updated asynchronously.
+IAsyncDbDataUpdatable | Defines a database data that can be updated asynchronously.
-IDbDataDeletableAsync | Defines a database data that can be deleted asynchronously.
+IAsyncDbDataDeletable | Defines a database data that can be deleted asynchronously.
-IDbDataSearchableAsync | Defines a database data that can be searched asynchronously.
+IAsyncDbDataSearchable | Defines a database data that can be searched asynchronously.

 The Mendz.Data.Repository CRUDS interfaces have async versions in Mendz.Data.Repository.Async namespace.
 They are very similar in many ways, with the async versions adding the ability/option to pass cancellation tokens.
 ## NuGet It...